mendel5/windows/README.md

 ## Useful Windows applications and commands
 These applications are almost always included in Windows.

+Most of these programs are part of the "Windows Administrative Tools".
+Die meisten dieser Programme sind Teil der "Windows-Verwaltungsprogramme".

 The following applications are located in the folder `C:\WINDOWS\system32\`:
 - `winver.exe` About Windows / Info über Windows --> Windows-Version
 - `msinfo32.exe` System Information / Systeminformationen